-With the concern of COVID-19 mixing with flu season this fall and winter, experts are concerned about the spread of both illnesses.
-But one key difference between the flu and COVID-19 is that there are vaccines to prevent flu.
+With the possibility of COVID-19 mixing with flu season this fall and winter, experts are concerned about the spread of both illnesses.
+Luckily, there are vaccines available for both the flu and COVID-19.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There will never be a replacement for getting your annual flu shot, but there are a variety of antiviral medications that medical experts can use when someone has the flu or is suspected to have the flu.
+Additionally, while there will never be a replacement for getting your annual flu shot, there are a variety of antiviral medications that medical experts can use when someone has the flu or is suspected to have the flu.

 These medications are called antiviral drugs and are only available from a doctor.
 Influenza antivirals are used to lessen flu symptoms and can shorten the amount of time someone is sick.